-Sheila, Victor and their family have what they need to create stability in their lives, something they didn't have two years ago.
-The difference is a job that not only pays a living wage, but also includes benefits - especially health insurance and on-the-job training.
+Sheila, Victor and their family have what they need to create stability in their lives, something they didn't "People in Washington County don't like to look at the fact there are poor people.
+They totally ignore it."
+The dreams of people in poverty include things many people in Washington County take for granted: a decent home, employment and education. have two years ago.
+The difference is a job that not only pays a living wage, but also includes benefits especially health insurance and on-the-job training.
 They don't have some of the expenses working families typically have.
 They don't have child care costs and they only have small medical bills.
 These are some of the pieces they needed to keep the family working.